 When you hear the phrase, “less is more”, what comes to mind?

 When I think of that phrase, I think of my life goal.
 Creative people tend to either be really really organised, like architects that draw.
 Or there are painters that splash paint everywhere.
-I’ve always been the painter type.
+I’ve always been a painter type.
 I’m a splasher.
 So it’s always been really hard for me to be simple as I’m always juggling a few balls at any given time.
 When I think of simple, I think of organised.
 So that’s what I’m working towards.

 We move around quite a bit, and every time we do, we see an opportunity to throw things out.
 We read sites like yours that suggest you throw out anything that doesn’t bring you joy, and I find that so hard.